-Guernsey Sands is holding its annual Lights of Love service on Friday 6 December.
-Location and time to be confirmed.
+Guernsey Sands is holding its annual Lights of Love service on Friday 6 December at St Saviour's Church from 7.30pm.

 This Christmas service is for all who have been deeply touched by the death of a child, at any age or stage of the child’s life and is an opportunity to honour the loved ones no longer with us, before we celebrate Christmas.